lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROVIDE-INJECT.md

 Everything is passing again.
 We now can avoid cross test contamination - it's easy to provide a new store instance using `global.provide`.

-## A useStore composable
+## A `useStore` Composable

 We can write a little abstraction to make using our store a bit more ergonomic.
 Instead of typing `const store = inject('store')` everywhere, it would be nice to just type `const store = useStore()`.
+Global mutable state in Vue is often exposed via a "composable", which is usually a function named `useXXX`.
+It's a common convention - there is library with many high quality composables called VueUse.
+Take a look at that for more resources on writing production ready composables.

-Update the store:
+Let's update the store module to use `provide` and `inject` and expose a `useStore` function:

 ```js
 import { reactive, readonly, inject } from 'vue'